 Selling in Pre-Foreclosure

 If you can foresee foreclosure (not yet actually reached the foreclosure phase) in the future and know you won’t be able to make your loan payments, you might want to try to sell your home on the open market while you still have the opportunity.
-You have the option to sell the house yourself until it is auctioned or the bank takes it away from you.
+The best way to know it’s time to start making a plan is when you officially receive your notice of default You have the option to sell the house yourself until it is auctioned or the bank takes it away from you.

 If you want to do this, you’ll probably want to work with a real estate professional that is familiar with the circumstance and has dealt with the market in a quick sale.
 They’ll work with you to figure out the best price for paying off your existing loan bills, which may include back payments, fines, and charges.